Table of Contents

 There’s nothing better than turning a typical meal into an all-out theme night.
 Whether you're with your kids, friends or family, theme nights are a great way to make healthy meals interactive and FUN!
-Because there's options for everyone, your kids are much more likely to try new toppings (yes, veggies!) since there’s no pressure.
+Because there are options for everyone, your kids are much more likely to try new toppings (yes, veggies!) since there’s no pressure.
 They can browse and pick what interests them.

 Mexican at heart

 Almost weekly, we have a family-friendly, super fun, Mexican-inspired meal.
-My husband, who’s grandmother was full Mexican, grew up eating traditional Mexican dishes.
+My husband, whose grandmother was full Mexican, grew up eating traditional Mexican dishes.
 Because we absolutely LOVE incorporating theme-inspired meals into our weekly routine, taco night has become a staple!
-Whether stuffing the toppings into tortilla, eating them on top of a salad or creating a masterful bowl, everyone seems to love this interactive twist on a traditional meal.
+Whether stuffing the toppings into a tortilla, eating them on top of a salad or creating a masterful bowl, everyone seems to love this interactive twist on a traditional meal.